verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 ## WebLogic OAM Component

-The WebLogic workloads are specified as [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) OAM Component in Verrazzano and one component specifies exactly one WebLogic domain.
-An `ApplicationConfiguration` can contain multiple `VerrazzanoWebLogicWorkload` Components and hence multiple WebLogic Domains. `Traits` can be specified for one or more `VerrazzanoWebLogicWorkload` components.
-All WebLogic Domain CRD fields can be specified in `VerrazzanoWebLogicWorkload`.
+In Verrazzano, WebLogic workloads are specified as a [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) OAM Component and one component specifies exactly one WebLogic domain.
+An `ApplicationConfiguration` can contain multiple `VerrazzanoWebLogicWorkload` components and therefore, multiple WebLogic domains.
+You can specify `Traits` for one or more `VerrazzanoWebLogicWorkload` components.
+All WebLogic Domain CRD fields can be specified in the `VerrazzanoWebLogicWorkload`.
 <table>
   <tr style="background-color: #ffffff;">
   <td>